ICU Anxiety: When the Sounds of Silence Become Hospital Noise

 Turning on the lights to do these checks arouses patients enough to make it even more difficult for them to get back to sleep.
 Medications and symptoms of their condition also may make sleeping difficult.

-The reasons stated included complications of mechanical ventilation, delirium, longer length of stay and other factors.
+The reasons stated included complications of mechanical ventilation, delirium, a longer length of stay, and other factors.